zAlweNy26/AlweStats/README.md

 - Rock name doesn't show for small rocks.

 ### Changelog

+**2.6.0**
+- Added a new block regarding the bow ammo and selected arrows
+- Added the possibility to show a bow charge bar instead of the vanilla one
+- Added new config values to match the new additions

 **2.5.0**
 - Added an health string for every environment element (rocks, minerocks, trees, bushes, ecc...)